 While the cabin itself is moody and rustic with dim cabin lighting, the magnificent outdoors surrounding it can be easily enjoyed.
 A screened-in porch faces the Little River, and a stone patio gives you an even better view of the river.
 A stone patio is a perfect place for an outdoor ceremony.
 I love the fabulous photo ops everywhere you look in and around Spence Cabin.
 It’s truly a beautiful, peaceful, nature-filled setting to say your wedding vows.

 Take a look at this elopement held at Spence Cabin.
 Really, really spectacular and memorable!

 The Appalachian Clubhouse was established in 1910 as a gathering spot for people who lived nearby in cabins and formed the Appalachian Club.
 It has been restored and is now available for rental on a daily basis.
 With a large meeting hall and large stone fireplaces at each end, the Clubhouse can accommodate a group of 96 people.
 Guests can enjoy the large covered porch with its row of rocking chairs.

 The indoor options of both the Appalachian Clubhouse and the Spence Cabin make Elkmont, Tennessee an excellent choice for a fall wedding or elopement.

 Fall Colors, Week by Week

-Fall colors in the Smokies flies by so quickly.
+Fall colors in the Smokies fly by so quickly.
 Part of the charm of an October wedding in the Smoky Mountains is its transient beauty.
 For the moment that you are there, together with your loved one, you feel like you’re in a rare setting.
 You’ll never experience it quite the same ever again.
 Hire a wedding photographer who knows this part of Elkmont to keep the memories safe.
-I have experience here, and I can capture your special, once-in-a-lifetime day with professional quality photographs that you’ll treasure forever.
+I have experience here, and I can capture your special, once-in-a-lifetime day with professional-quality photographs that you’ll treasure forever.